substrait-io/bft/README.md

 # The B(ig) F(unction) T(axonomy)

 The BFT aims to be a comprehensive catalogue of functions.
-Functions are the backbone of any compute system but they are chronically underdocumented and often full of corner cases whose behavior differs in various systems.
+Functions are the backbone of any compute system, but they are chronically under documented and often full of corner cases whose behavior differs in various systems.
 By documenting exhaustively documenting these corner cases we hope to make it possible for systems to fully describe their behaviors.
 This will make it easier to know what problems will be encountered switching between systems and, in some cases, make it possible to obtain the correct behavior through expression transformation or a precise application of function options.

-This information is made available for human consumption at <https://westonpace.github.io/bft>

 ## Major Concepts